itfanr/ros2-wiki/Ament-Tutorial.md

 git clone https://github.com/ros2/examples.git
 ```

-And build the overlay, but lets build with debug so we can make sure to get debug symbols:
+And build the overlay, but let's build with debug so we can make sure to get debug symbols:

 ```bash
 cd ~/overlay_ws